 The good news is that you may be able to heal your stomach lining with natural supplements that are easy to digest and filled with beneficial nutrients.

-Bovine colostrum powder with liposomal delivery (LD) may help the body maintain tight junctions that comprise the gut lining and prevent harmful substances from entering via the bloodstream.
-It is the only natural substance clinically proven to heal and prevent leaky gut caused by non-steroidal anti-inflammatory drugs (NSAIDs).
+Bovine colostrum powder with liposomal delivery (LD) may help the body maintain tight junctions that comprise the gut lining and prevent negative substances from entering via the bloodstream.

 LD is vital to protect the bioactive components in colostrum for maximum effect in both the stomach and small intestine.
 The natural growth factors and hormones in colostrum may help to repair damaged cells and maintain tight junction integrity while feeding the good bacteria in your gut.
 Colostrum can also be considered a prebiotic because of its ability to feed the good bacteria.

 - Lactobacillus acidophilus: L. acidophilus is a beneficial bacterium that exists naturally in the intestines and vagina.
-It is typically used as a probiotic to treat GI issues due to an overgrowth of pathogenic bacteria as well as vaginal yeast problems.
-L. acidophilus supplementation can help prevent diarrhea caused by antibiotics, and restoration of L. acidophilus colonies following a course of antibiotics is helpful for encouraging robust gut health.
+It is typically used as a probiotic to treat GI issues due to an overgrowth of bacteria.

-- Bifidobacterium lactis: B. lactis is a multi-purpose beneficial bacterium that inhabits the gut, and it assists with digestion and fights damage to the GI lining caused by pathogenic bacteria.
-Benefits include decreasing GI inflammation, preventing diarrhea, and relieving constipation when taken regularly; the anti-constipation benefit allows colostrum’s growth factors to reach the intestinal wall more easily.
+- Bifidobacterium lactis: B. lactis is a multi-purpose beneficial bacterium that inhabits the gut, and it assists with digestion and fights damage to the GI lining caused by some bacteria.
 B. lactis belongs to the genus Bifidobacterium and is commonly added to yogurt and other commercial dairy products.

-- Lactobacillus rhamnosus: L. rhamnosus assists in the regulation of symptoms related to pathogen-induced diarrhea, antibiotic-associated diarrhea, and nosocomial diarrhea.
-L. rhamnosus may lessen anxiety and ease depression due to concurrent medications.
-Evidence suggests that L. rhamnosus’ existence in the microbiome is only transient and thus, exogenous supplementation is necessary.
+- Lactobacillus rhamnosus: L. rhamnosus assists in the regulation of symptoms related to occasional diarrhea.
+L. rhamnosus may lessen mood concerns.

 Along with these supplements, you can make some simple lifestyle changes to help heal your stomach lining.